Yakari: Musical

 A German musical from 2013 was named Yakari - Freunde fürs Leben (English: Yakari - Friends for life).

 Video game

 The Mystery of Four Seasons is a platform game released for Nintendo 3DS in 2015.

 Theatre tour

-A horse show tour in Germany, named Yakari und Kleiner Donner started in 2023.
+A horse show tour in Germany, named Yakari und Kleiner Donner, started in 2023.

 Toy figures

-In 1984, the Schleich company released collectible figures for the comic series Yakari.
+In 1984, the Schleich company released collectible figures of characters from the show.
 Similar figures were later released by companies like Bullyland or Tonies.'

 There was also at least one Yakari set of Playmobil.